-The File Search command in Raycast uses the Spotlight index to retrieve results.
+The Search Files command in Raycast uses the Spotlight index to retrieve results.
 It also requires the correct permissions to access some of your files and folders.
-If you’re having trouble finding files in File Search you can try some of the troubleshooting steps below.
+If you’re having trouble finding files in Search Files you can try some of the troubleshooting steps below.

 You can check that Raycast has access to your files and folders in System Preferences → Security & Privacy → Privacy → Files and Folders.

 In case both Spotlight and Raycast do not show expected results, Apple suggests to rebuild the Spotlight index by first adding and then removing folders via the Privacy tab under macOS Spotlight preferences.
 Try adding your home folder (or other folders where your files are located that you cannot find via Raycast) to the Privacy tab and removing it again.
 This is also described here: https://support.apple.com/en-us/HT201716

 If that does not resolve the problem, you can try some commands on the terminal: